SharkShi/Temperature-Converter/README.md

 TEMPERATURE-CONVERTER
-"A simple web-based temperature converter using HTML, CSS, and JavaScript."
+A simple Web-based Temperature Converter using HTML, CSS, and JavaScript that converts between Celsius, Fahrenheit, and Kelvin.